Wesley16838/frontend_interview/Behavior_Question/Behavior.md

 ### Tell me about a time when you had a group conflict and how did you overcome this conflict?

 - ASUS
-  - During the time at ASUS, I was responsible for gaming keyboard which is the main device in the product, so I have lots of chances to communicate with people from different disciplines.
-Since it is my first full-time job, I have less experience in collaberate with people who are also full-time.
-At first, I was not familiar with the project structure.
-If error show up, I need to clarify where the issue come from and if this issue is from sdk which is a bridge to connect with firmware, I need to tell my co-worker what issue is.
-However, since I was not familiar wih architecture when I just got into the company, he usually avoided dealing with the issuse because he thought I could figure it out.
-But some issues cannot be figured out by me because it didn't follow the data flow and make app slower.
-For example, when user plug in the usb, we need to get device information and restore previous setting but it seens firmware cannot store gamming mode, so he suggest that I need to save the parameter in local file and set gamming mode when restore settings.
-It meant I had to sent one more request to SERVER API after restoring setting and it is not a good solution.
-Thus, I took time on understanding more about the data flow and structure and discussed with him again for a better solution.
-As a result, he successfully fixed issue rather than send extra request to set gamingmode again.
+  - During the time at ASUS, I was responsible for gaming keyboard which is the main device in the app, so I have lots of chances to communicate with people from different departments.
+As a front end developer in ASUS, I am responsible for dealing with bugs first and clarify what causes bugs and where they come from once software has bugs.
+One of backend developers who was responsible for gaming keyboard like to avoid taking responsibility so he usually thought I could deal with the issue by front-end side, but sometimes it did not follow the data flow and make application slower.
+For example, when the page is loading for the first time, the gaming keyboard would be set up based on the setting.
+He said SDK couldn't store the parameter of gaming mode and asked me to send extra request to set gaming mode.
+This method did not follow the data flow and it would slow the performance down because of extra http requests.
+Therefore, I began to take more time on making myself acquainted with the structure of application, and collected more useful information to support my solution in order to express my idea clearly and convince him to follow the dataflow.
+Therefore, I explained why I disagree with this solution due to data flow and performance.
+As a result, he successfully fixed the issue on the backend side rather than send an extra request to set gaming mode again.
+After that, I started to understand that communication skill plays an important role to minimize our communication gap between us.
-  - What I learn was how to discuss issues with co-work to clarify where issues come from.
-I need to understand more about the structure and clarify the issue to narrow the issues down and then provide some feasible solutions with advantages and disadvantages before decision.
+  - What I learned from this experience was how to communicate and collaberate with the co-work who are not willing to take responsibility.
+I need to acquaint application structure more and clarify what causes the issue in order to narrow the issue down and then provide some feasible solutions with advantages and disadvantages before communication so I could convince them to do their tasks.
     **[⬆ Back to Top](#question)**

 ### The biggest mistake you made and what did you learn from it?